 I've spent years studying Floyd's skipping all in an attempt to master the Floyd Mayweather jump rope technique.
 In this post, I'll break down everything I've learned about Mayweather style jump rope.
-I'll cover all of his skipping techniques, tricks, combos, and even the what jump ropes and shoes he's worn throughout the years while jumping rope.
+I'll cover all of his skipping techniques, tricks, combos, and even the what jump ropes and shoes he's worn throughout the years while skipping rope.
 Welcome to the complete guide for Mayweather style skipping!

 Stay light on your feet: If you want to jump fluidly and rapidly, you'll need to get used to 'staying light' on your feet.
 To accomplish this, you should jump on your toes, and try to absorb the impact as you land with your ankles, knees, and hips.
 I've found it helps to imagine you're jumping on eggshells!

 Staying light is important because the less force you transfer into the ground, the faster you can come back up.
 You also will save more of that energy for more skipping.